Medical Transcription course online curriculum

 Anatomy, physiology, and basic terminology related to the urinary and reproductive systems; gynecology, obstetrics, and neonatology terms and conditions; anatomy of the eyes and ears.

 The Medical Transcription program is designed to provide students with the knowledge and skills required to transcribe various types of healthcare documents.
-Students are introduced to the healthcare record, transcription technology, standard practices and style perspectives.
-Students will have the opportunity to learn to transcribe documents related to all medical specialties, including family practice, internal medicine, cardiology, urology, obstetrics and gynecology, gastroenterology, orthopedics, neurology and pathology.
-Special attention is paid to HIPAA regulations, confidentiality and professional issues related to employment.
+Students are introduced to the healthcare record, transcription technology, standard practices, and style perspectives.
+They learn to transcribe documents related to all medical specialties, including cardiology, urology, obstetrics and gynecology, gastroenterology, orthopedics, neurology, and psychiatry.
+Students also learn how to edit medical documents transcribed by voice recognition devices.

 After completing the Medical Transcription program, students will be able to:

 - Explain the personal and professional skills required for success in this profession, outline the job duties associated with this work, explain how medical transcriptionists are impacted by HIPAA and other ethical regulations, and describe the employment opportunities available to trained personnel.

 - Describe how to build a strong base of medical terminology and use this terminology to accurately identify and describe body planes, anatomical directions, and the structures and functions of all major body systems.

 - Identify and describe basic concepts related to examination procedures and positions, laboratory tests, radiography techniques, and pharmacology.